 Children in Year 3, 4 and 5 have a six week block of swimming lesson throughout the academic year.
 Any child who is unable to swim the 25 metres at the end of Year 5 attend the Year 6 top up sessions over a 2 week period in the summer term.

-We are soon to launch the “Daily Mile”, to help meet the government target of all children being active for at least 60 minutes a day.
+We also encourage active playtime, to help meet the government target of all children being active for at least 60 minutes a day.

 EYFS Physical Development is a prime area of learning.
 We plan opportunities to be active and interactive; and to develop their co-ordination, control, and movement.
 Children are also helped to understand the importance of physical activity.
 They learn to make healthy choices in relation to exercise and food.
 We aim to deliver this with a mix of adult-led and child-initiated activities (see EYFS policy).